adnammit/notes/security.md

 	- use strongly-typed, **parameterized** SQL queries and sprocs
 		* separate the query from the input data
 		* type cast each parameter
+	- or use an ORM -- these are still susceptible to attacks via ad hoc queries
 	- fine tune DB permissions
 		* segment sql accounts for admin and public so a query for information does not have the permissions to delete anything
 		* apply the "principle of least privilege"